Must-have macOS security, productivity, and performance utilities | ZDNet

 iStat Menus is an advanced Mac system monitor, covering an enormous range of stats from system temperatures to CPU performance.

-iStat Menus puts an awful lot of important and useful information right at your fingertips.$12 at Bjango
+iStat Menus puts an awful lot of important and useful information right at your fingertips.$11 at Bjango

 Amphetamine